Lateral And Medial Pterygoid Plates

 The medial pterygoid plate is a thin, vertical plate of bone that projects downwards from the sphenoid bone's body.
 Its medial surface is relatively smooth, contributing to the posterior wall of the nasal cavity.
 Key anatomical features of the medial pterygoid plate include:

-- Hamulus: A hook-like projection extending from the inferior part of the plate.
-It acts as a pulley for the tensor veli palatini muscle, which plays a crucial role in the opening and closing of the Eustachian tube and the movement of the soft palate.
+• Hamulus: A hook-like projection extending from the inferior part of the plate.
+It acts as a pulley for the tensor veli palatini muscle, which has a big impact in the opening and closing of the Eustachian tube and the movement of the soft palate.

 Anatomy of the Lateral Pterygoid Plate